Positivity of the symmetric group characters is as hard as the polynomial time hierarchy

 For example, the famous \emph{Littlewood--Richardson rule} states that the Littlewood--Richardson (LR) coefficient $c_{\la,\mu}^\nu$ equals the number of LR--tableaux of skew shape $\nu/\la$ and content $\mu$, hence the map $(\la,\mu,\nu)\mapsto c_{\la,\mu}^\nu$ is in $\sharpP$.
-Here we already see an interesting issue: This argument works if the partitions are given as their Young diagrams, i.e., the partitions are given in unary, because otherwise writing down a single LR-tableau would require exponential space.
+Here we already see an interesting subtlety: This argument works if the partitions are given as their Young diagrams, i.e., the partitions are given in unary, because otherwise writing down a single LR-tableau would require exponential space.
 The LR-coefficient is in $\sharpP$ for binary inputs, see e.g.\ \cite{Nar}, which follows from their interpretation as the number of integer points in a certain polytope, and not the LR-tableaux.
 From the perspective of combinatorics, a ``combinatorial interpretation'' of the Littlewood--Richardson coefficient already follows from the former result. \Cref{thm:main} works in unary and hence also in binary.

 Let us also remark that $\sharpP$ is the class of positive combinatorial interpretations if ``positive combinatorial interpretation'' is used in a very broad and all-encompassing sense.
-For example, all polynomial time computable nonnegative functions are in $\sharpP$, for example the absolute value of the determinant of a binary matrix.
-Note that this means that a proof of the non-membership in $\sharpP$ such as \Cref{thm:main} is a very strong impossibility result, as it rules out also very complicated tableau constructions, including, e.g., those in \cite{Bla17,TY}.
+This means that a proof of the non-membership in $\sharpP$ such as \Cref{thm:main} is a very strong impossibility result, as it rules out also very complicated tableau constructions, including, e.g., those in \cite{Bla17,TY}.

 The complexity class $\GapP := \sharpP-\sharpP$ is defined as the class of differences of two $\sharpP$ functions, i.e., $\GapP = \{f-g \mid f,g\in\sharpP\}$.
 Let $\GapP_{\geq 0}$ denote the subset of nonnegative functions in $\GapP$.
 Many interesting functions in algebraic combinatorics are known to be in $\GapP_{\geq 0}$, but conjectured to be in $\sharpP$.
 See \cite{IP22,Pak19} for many such functions arising from combinatorial inequalities.
 The most famous $\GapP_{\geq 0}$ functions are the subject of of Stanley's survey \cite{Sta00} on positivity problems in algebraic combinatorics, where he asked for positive combinatorial interpretations of the plethysm, Kronecker, and Schubert coefficients.
 All these problems remain unresolved (cf.~$\S$\ref{ss:finrem-Kron}).